leaonline/leaonline-app/README.md

 sudo ./install_emulator.sh
 ```

-Before we run our project we need to start out emulator first with:
+Before we run our project we need to start our emulator first with:
 ```
 /usr/lib/android-sdk/emulator/emulator -avd pixel
 ```